Mandor rebellion

-This was the Dutch view of events - i.e. as an area already under Dutch rule, where that rule was threatened by an uprising.
-The insurgents appear to have seen things differently, evidently considering themselves as the last-ditch defenders of the overwhelmingly Chinese Lanfang Republic, a kongsi federation that had existed in the area since the late 18th Century, upholding it against a Dutch invasion which put a final end to its existence in 1884-85.
+This was the Dutch view of events — i.e. as an area already under Dutch rule, where that rule was threatened by an uprising.
+The rebels appear to have seen things differently, evidently considering themselves as the last-ditch defenders of the overwhelmingly Chinese Lanfang Republic, a kongsi federation that had existed in the area since the late 18th century, upholding it against a Dutch invasion which put a final end to its existence in 1884–85.

 Background

 In western Borneo the Chinese established their first major mining settlement in 1760 and ousted Dutch settlers and the local Malay princes, including establishing a state of their own, the Lanfang Republic.
 The Lanfang Republic was one of the three largest kongsi federations that controlled territory in western Borneo.
 By 1819 they came into conflict with the new Dutch government and were seen as "incompatible" with its objectives, yet indispensable for the development of the region.
 Thus, there was a long history of conflict preceding the outbreak of 1884-1885.

 Most of the kongsi federations were dismantled by the Dutch after the Kongsi Wars.
 The Lanfang Republic was one of the last kongsi federations to survive because they negotiated a deal with the Dutch that allowed them to remain autonomous.
 Lanfang could still select its own rulers, but the Dutch had the right to approve the federation's leaders.
 By the mid-nineteenth century, the Dutch sought to limit the authority of the Lanfang Republic.